 The biggest challenge was also one of the best things about it.
 We were on tour with a band, I think we must have covered 2,500 miles in two and a half weeks.
 It was very tiring, but also very exciting.

 What have you taken from your course into the real world?

 Drive, optimism and confidence in filmmaking.

-Any advice for future students at The Cass at London Met?
+Any advice for future students at the School of Art, Architecture and Design at London Met?

 Do not consider yourself "just a student" – you are a film maker at a early part of your career.
 Also hard work, really hard work.